Elgato's quintet of devices will help Siri secure your home

 - The Eve Window Guard: The contact and tamper sensor will let you know if your window is open or closed and can send you a push alert when its state changes.

-Of the five, only the Eve Aqua is slated to be released in the US at this point, though Elgato doesn't have estimated prices or release dates for the Aqua, the lock, the smoke detector, or the window guard.
-The updated Eve Thermo will be released September 26th in Europe for 69,95 Euro which converts to roughly $85, £65, and AU$105.
+Of the five, only the Eve Aqua is slated to be released in the US at this point, though Elgato doesn't have estimated prices or release dates for the Aqua, the lock, the smoke detector or the window guard.
+The updated Eve Thermo will be released Sept.
+26 in Europe for 69,95 euro, which converts to roughly $85, £65 and AU$105.

 IFA 2017